lautaro-bazalo/fx-example/readme.md

 * [Meduim Post](https://luannt2909.medium.com/apply-dependency-injection-with-uber-fx-golang-365d914189c1)

 ### Running the APOC
-To start up, you may run Torwart's local db.
-You can use the configuration of Torwart repository to create your Docker image and run it.
+To start up, there is a file called docker-compose.yaml it will create a container mysql database.